 Basic rules of thumb:

-- Choose a cloud service provider known for strong network security, check over here as they have strong network with multiple geographic regions and multi-level redundancy.
+- Choose a cloud data solutions provider known for strong network security, check over here as they have strong network with multiple geographic regions and multi-level redundancy.

 - Read the security and privacy fine print before you commit.